 That demon-possessed man after being restored begged to go with Jesus, but Jesus did not let him.
 He told him, “Go home to your family and tell them how much the Lord has done for you, and how He has had mercy on you.”
 (Mark 5:19) He had a mission to fulfil, a role to play for which the evil one had kept him bound.
 Anytime you are oppressed by the devil, it is because he sees in you something valuable that God is about to use for His glory.
 But take heart, he cannot stop the plan of God from unfolding.
 “So the man went away and began to tell in the Decapolis (ten cities) how much Jesus had done for him.
 And all the people were amazed!”
 (Mark 5:20)

 If Jesus had not gone to meet him, he would never have been able to play his role in the kingdom.
 The storm which broke out on Jesus’ way to delivering that demon-possessed man could not have stopped Jesus either.

 “Anyone who listens to the word but does not do what it says is like a man who looks at his face in a mirror and after looking at himself, goes away and immediately forgets what he looks like.
 But the man who looks intently into the perfect law that gives freedom, and continues to do this, not forgetting what he has heard, but doing it—he will be blessed in what he does.”
 (James 1:23-25)

-Self-righteousness is the only self-imposed sentence that can hinder our growth.
-So we must dispense of it NOW.
+Self-righteousness is the only self-imposed sentence that can hinder our spiritual growth.
+So we must discard or dispense of it NOW.